McConnell says Congress ‘obviously’ must pass short-term spending stopgap

 “What that looks like next week and where it originates, House or Senate, remains to be seen,” he added.

-Minority Leader Mitch McConnell (R-Ky.) addresses reporters after the weekly policy luncheon on Tuesday, January 9, 2024.
-(Greg Nash)

-Funding for military construction and the Departments of Veterans Affairs, Agriculture, Energy, Transportation and Housing and Urban Development is due to expire on Jan.
+Funding for military construction and the departments of Veterans Affairs; Agriculture; Energy; Transportation; and Housing and Urban Development is due to expire Jan.
 19.

-Funding for other federal departments, including the Departments of Defense, Homeland Security, Labor and Health and Human Services will expire on Feb.
+Funding for other federal departments, including the departments of Defense; Homeland Security; Labor; and Health and Human Services will expire Feb.
 2.

 Thune said “we’re going to keep the government open” and observed that in order to avoid a partial shutdown, passing some sort of stop-gap funding measure is an “inevitability.”